-The flame of excellence continued to burn brightly at The Storm King School when the latest group of students was inducted to the National Honor Society (NHS) this spring.
+The flame of excellence continued to burn brightly at The Storm King School when the latest group of students was inducted into the National Honor Society (NHS) this spring.
 On Thursday, May 30, two graduating seniors and three juniors were recognized for their accomplishments both in and out of the classroom at a traditional NHS candle-lighting ceremony held in the Walter Reade Jr. Theatre.

 The new inductees included graduating seniors Ashley Cabrera ’19 and Xuechun Iris Zhang ’19, and juniors Jordan Golding ’20, Guy-Paul Delisfort ’20, and Matthew Pelton ’20.